Dutch art

 Dutch art describes the history of visual arts in the Netherlands, after the United Provinces separated from Flanders.
 Earlier painting in the area is covered in Early Netherlandish painting and Dutch and Flemish Renaissance painting.

-The history of Dutch art is dominated by the Dutch Golden Age painting, mostly of about 1620 to 1680, when a very distinct style and new types of painting were developed, though still keeping close links with Flemish Baroque painting.
+Dutch Golden Age painting, spanning from about 1620 to 1680, was a distinct style and movement that evolved out of the Flemish Baroque tradition.
+It was a period of great artistic achievement in the Netherlands.
 There was a healthy artistic climate in Dutch cities during the seventeenth century.
-For example, between 1605 and 1635 over 100,000 paintings were produced in Haarlem.
-At that time art ownership in the city was 25%, a record high.
+For example, between 1605 and 1635, over 100,000 paintings were produced in Haarlem.
+At that time, art ownership in the city was 25%, a record high.
 After the end of the Golden Age, production of paintings remained high, but ceased to influence the rest of Europe as strongly.

 Many painters, sculptors and architects of the seventeenth century are called "Dutch masters", while earlier artists are generally referred to as part of the "Netherlandish" tradition.
-An individual work's being labelled or catalogued as "Dutch School" without further attribution indicates that an individual artist for the work cannot be ascertained.
+When a work of art is labelled as 'Dutch School', it means that the specific artist who created it is unknown.

 The Hague School of the 19th century re-interpreted the range of subjects of the Golden Age in contemporary terms, and made Dutch painting once again a European leader.
 In the successive movements of art since the 19th century, the Dutch contribution has been best known from the work of the individual figures of Vincent van Gogh and Piet Mondrian, though both did their best work outside the Netherlands, and took some time to be appreciated.
 Amsterdam Impressionism had a mainly local impact, but the De Stijl movement, of which Mondrian was a member, was influential abroad.